-New York Times columnist Frank Bruni was in our neck of the woods this week speaking to parents at Laurel School in Shaker Heights, Ohio.
+New York Times columnist Frank Bruni has an insider’s understanding of the college admissions game.
 We got a chance to ask the author of Where You Go Is Not Who You’ll Be: An Antidote to the College Admissions Mania some questions of our own.
 Like how to help high-school seniors decide where to go?
 What’s wrong with early decision?
 And do teenagers really need to know how to cook meatloaf?
 Enjoy.

 Many high-school seniors are now trying to figure out where to go to college.
 What would you say to them?